 - Once downloaded, open the SVG file in your text editor.

-- Grab the "guts" of the SVG, which is everything in between the
+- Copy the "guts" of the SVG, which is everything in between the

 - Open the list of feather icons at

-fe- prefix gets automatically added.
-Once that icon is added, you can use it with the Icon component, for example,
+fe- prefix gets added automatically.
+Once that icon is added, you can use it with the icon component; for example,

 <Icon name="fe-database" />.